Workflows and Analyses

 Stage Output Folders

 Each stage can also specify its default output folder.
-This can be defined relative to the worflow's output folder, or as an absolute path.
+This can be defined relative to the workflow's output folder, or as an absolute path.
 This field can be set in the /workflow-xxxx/addStage method and further updated using the /workflow-xxxx/update method.

 If, however, the value set for the field does not start with the character "/", then it is interpreted as a path relative to the field folder provided to /workflow-xxxx/run method.

-The following table shows some examples for where a stage's output will go for different values of the stage's folder field, under the condition that the workflow's output folder is "/foo":
+The following table shows some examples for where a stage's output goes for different values of the stage's folder field, under the condition that the workflow's output folder is "/foo":

 Stage's folder Value